 Liz Honegger is in her third season as Director of Basketall Operations with the Indiana women's basketball program.
-Honegger, who played for Curt Miller at Bowling Green State University, is a native of the Hoosier state and a former Indiana high school all-star.
+Honegger, who was an all-conference player at Bowling Green State University, is a native of the Hoosier state and a former Indiana high school all-star.

 Honegger arrived in Bloomington after spending two seasons as an assistant coach at West Virginia University of Technology.
-Prior to that, she worked at the high school level as a girl's varsity basketball coach and just wrapped up her seventh year volunteering with the high school senior Indiana All-Star team with their preparation for the annual series against the Kentucky All Stars.
+Prior to that, she worked at the high school level as a girl's varsity basketball coach and spent years volunteering with the high school senior Indiana All-Star team with their preparation for the annual series against the Kentucky All Stars.

 Honegger finished her playing career at BGSU as one of the most decorated players in program history.
 During her four years, the Falcons went 103-25 (.805), won the Mid-American Conference (MAC) regular season title and conference tournament championship three times, while playing in the MAC tournament title game in each of her four years.
 During her senior season in 2006-07, Honegger led BGSU to a 31-4 record, including NCAA Tournament victories over Oklahoma State and Vanderbilt to account for the first Sweet Sixteen appearance ever by a MAC women's team.

-The Lafayette, Ind., native started 127 of 128 games for Miller, starting in every contest of her career except the first one.
+The Lafayette, Ind., native started 127 of 128 games at Bowling Green, starting in every contest of her career except the first one.
 Honegger finished her college career as the school's record holder in 3-point field goals made (216) and blocked shots (188).
 She is the only player in NCAA Divison I women's basketball history to hold both of those school career records at the same time.